mateusmedeiros/generator-prelude/README.md

 # generator-prelude [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]
 Prelude is an yeoman generator that generates a Rails 5 API-only application with React, Redux, React Redux, React Router, SASS and some other stuff all tied nicely by webpack for a webpack + babel all-the-way workflow and a small express server/app to serve an index.html file.

-## NOTE
+# NOTE

 This is currently in a somewhat alpha stage.
-There are a lot of loose ends (as you can see in the TO-DO list) and errors may occur.
+There are a lot of loose ends (as you can see in the TO-DO list) and ~~errors may occur.~~ Scrap that, errors **will** occur.

+I'm out of time until about the end of the month, but I am already aware of several errors and lack of documentation.
+I will tackle these problems one by one soon, but right now my job keeps me busy. :frowning_face:

 ## Features
 (This section will be revamped soon, for now I will just dump the info)